-The River Murray Channel is the main artery of the river.
-Extending over 2,000 km from the Hume Dam in Victoria to Wellington in South Australia, the channel links the forests, floodplains, wetlands and estuaries along the River Murray.
+The River Murray Channel icon site extends over 2,200 km from the Hume Dam in Victoria to Wellington in South Australia.
+The channel links the forests, floodplains, wetlands and estuaries along the River Murray, including the other TLM icon sites.
 It provides habitat for many native plants, fish and animals, while its banks support river red gum forests of high natural and cultural value.